Website bmi regional

 How do rosters work?

 Flight crew are given a roster four weeks in advance.
 Duty days will vary between early starts and late finishes.
 The number of sectors worked may include standby duties either at home or at the airport.
-Crew must be contactable either by a landline or a mobile telephone and be able to report for your duty (i.e. the crew room) within one hour of receiving the call from the crewing department.
+Crew must be contactable either by a landline or a mobile telephone and be able to report for your duty (i.e. the crew room) within 90 minutes of receiving the call from the crewing department.
 The time off work will inevitably vary and you should expect to work weekends, Christmas and bank holidays as the airline operates 365 days of the year.
 Published rosters may change due to operational requirements.

 Applications are via email with CV and Covering letter.